wodby/docs/includes/containers/php.md

 ### Environment variables

-!!! info "Variables availability"
+!!! warning "Variables availability"
-    Environment variables provided by Wodby are always available in PHP even if `PHP_FPM_CLEAR_ENV` set to `no`.
+    Environment variables (except ones provided by Wodby) won't be available in PHP-FPM because we set `PHP_FPM_CLEAR_ENV=yes` by default for security reasons.
+You can set it to `yes` to make all environment variables available in your code.

 In addition to [global environment variables](/infrastructure/env-vars.md), we provide the following variables in PHP container that you can use in your [post-deployment scripts](/apps/post-deployment-scripts.md) or settings files: